aiamlucas/ffglitch-web-interactive/ffglitch-web-interactive/README.md

-# FFGlitch Web Interactive
+# FFglitch Web Interactive

-**FFGlitch Web Interactive** is a web-based platform designed for real-time interactive control via mobile devices and desktop systems.
-This project utilizes FFGlitch, a fork of FFmpeg for glitching, to allow users to manipulate the encoded data at the bitstream level within image/video codec.
+**FFglitch Web Interactive** is a web-based platform designed for real-time interactive control via mobile devices and desktop systems.
+This project utilizes FFglitch, a fork of FFmpeg for glitching, to allow users to manipulate the encoded data at the bitstream level within image/video codec.
 The frontend is built with React, while the backend uses Express, with real-time communication facilitated by Socket.IO and ZeroMQ.

 ## Features